 NUTS 3: small regions for specific diagnoses

 Area sources as grids: area sources can be represented in a regular grid of identically-sized cells (either as polygons or in a raster dataset).
-The spatial aspects of grids are usually characterised by geographical coordinates for the centre or corner of the grid and a definition of the size of each cell.
+The spatial aspects of grids are usually characterised by geographical coordinates for the centre or lower left corner of the grid and a definition of the size of each cell.

 Agricultural and natural emissions sectors can be represented using land use data derived from satellite images in raster format.